spoiledcat/git-for-unity/docs/contributing/styleguide.md

-# Contributing to GitHub for Unity
+# Contributing to Git for Unity

 ## Style Guide
 - PascalCase for all types regardless of visibility